vgno/koa-add-trailing-slashes/README.md

 ```

 ## Important
-Make sure this us added before an eventual [koa-static](https://github.com/koajs/static) to make sure requests to files are not changed and managed correctly.

-Will not rewrite the URL if a `body` has been set in general.
-The special case being if the `body` is the index file described above.
+Make sure this is added before an eventual [koa-static](https://github.com/koajs/static) middleware to make sure requests to files are not changed and managed correctly.
+This because it will not rewrite the URL if a `body` has been set along with status `200`.
+Once exception to this is if the `body` is the index file described above, to make sure a trailing slash is added to the end of a folder that serves the index file.

+If all paths always should be rewritten one can set `defer` to `false`.

+__Example__
-For example if the path in the browser is `/foo` and `koa-static` resolves that to `foo/index.html` internally and `opts.index` is not disabled the path will end up as `/foo/`.
+If the url in the browser is `/foo` and `koa-static` resolves that to `foo/index.html` internally along with `opts.index` matching the filename, in this case `index.html`, the path will end up as `/foo/`.

 ## License
 MIT